manuel040192/ethers_js/README.md

 # ethers_js
 Ethers.js Tutorial

-I ran the command node ./examples/[each file's name] and got the following results:
+I ran the command node ./examples/[each file's name] and got the following results on a command terminal:

 1_accounts.js: